chhe/livecli/CONTRIBUTING.md

 4. **Isolate the demonstrable problem** — make sure that the code in the project's repository is *definitely* responsible for the issue.

-5. **Format your issue report** — [well formatted texts][mastering-markdown] will make it much easier for developers to understand your report.

-Please try to be as detailed as possible in your report too.
-What is your environment?
-What steps will reproduce the issue?
-What would you expect the outcome to be?
-All these details will help people to assess and fix any potential bugs.
-The [issue template][issue-template] will aid you in structuring your report when submitting a new issue.
-If your report includes log output, please provide it as text in multi-line code blocks if possible for better readability.
-Thank you!

 ## Feature requests

 Feature requests are welcome, but take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.

 ## Plugin requests

 Plugin submissions and requests are a great way to improve Livecli.
 Requests should be as detailed as possible and dedicated to only a single streaming service.

-Information about the service as well as explicit URLs for live streams or recordings are encouraged so that the requested plugin can be easily implemented.
-Please be aware that plugins for streaming services that are using DRM protections will not be implemented.
+Please be aware that plugins for streaming services that are using DRM protections or there main focus is to provide copyrighted content **will not be implemented**.

 ## Pull requests